open-source-at-illinois/github-actions-practice/README.md

 **Steps:**
 1. Fork the repo (if you don't know how to fork a repo, see this [page](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository)).
 2. Edit [calculator.py](calculator.py) to fix the syntax and correctness issues in the code.
+3. Push your code to your fork.
-3. Push and hope that you see a little green checkmark (which indicates that the tests pass).
+4. Make a pull request and hope that you see a little green checkmark (which indicates that the tests pass).
-4. Repeat as necessary until all tests pass and the linter succeeds.
+5. Repeat as necessary until all tests pass and the linter succeeds.

 Note: You should not need to clone this repo; try testing changes via GitHub actions on a fork.